itheakmal/prophetic-strategies/data/README.md

 # Adding New Events Guide

-This guide explains how to add new events to the Hilf al-Fudul application.
+This guide explains how to add new events to the Divine Prophetic Strategies application.
 The event system is designed to be modular and easy to extend.

 ## File Structure